6JoeB/Streaker/README.md

 - [ ] Streak time leaderboard
 - [ ] Show cumulative days/weeks spend achieving habits
 - [ ] Change DB
-- [ ] Changing habit frequency doesnt disrupt old streak at other frequency
+- [ ] Changing habit frequency doesnt disrupt old streak at other frequency?
 - [ ] Google analytics on habit creation
 - [ ] Completed days should be out of possible days since the habit was started, this could be optional to see
 - [ ] Compact and detailed view for home screen habit cards
 - [ ] Improve UI
+- [ ] Graphs to see habit data

 ### Archived